gustavRehnholm/rds-collect2/README.md

 ## Description

-Bachelor thesis in Computer Science at Karlstad University.
-Data sets of captured VPN traffic over streaming websites.
+Masther thesis in Computer Science at Karlstad University, that is an continuation of an previous work (C-Sand/rds-collect).
+It contains tools to collect data sets of captured VPN traffic over streaming websites.
 Includes scripts, configs and container files used.

 ## Installation